 We were being held captive inside the Great Mosque’s courtyard.
 The sky above us was an eerie pitch-black.
 We had been locked up by a one-eyed ogre that seemed to have sprung up from a squalid dungeon in hell.
 It beggared belief how much terror he had spread.
 He had decapitated innocents, and as the fine necromancer he had proven to be, he had managed to sow corruption in the Levantine territories.
 He had driven dozens of people to the brink, but not us, because we knew that we had God on our side.
 We had begged Him to send us one of His warriors to gouge out the demon’s only eye and free us from him.

 We knew our prayers had been answered when we saw a knight descend from the sky enveloped in a halo of light and riding a creature that looked like an angel.
-The knight placed his hands over the angel’s wings to bring ...Read more
+The knight placed his hands over the angel’s wings to bring it to a halt.
+The crowd inside the mosque had never seen such ...Read more